 A few customers have in the past, and may in the future, account for a significant portion of our revenues in any one year or over a period of several consecutive years.
-For example, for the three months ended March 31, 2022 approximately 90% of our revenue was generated from two customers and for the year ended December 31, 2021, approximately 80% of our revenue was generated from one customers.
+For example, for the nine months ended September 30, 2022 approximately 93% of our revenue was generated from three customers and for the year ended December 31, 2021, approximately 80% of our revenue was generated from one customer.
 Although we have contractual relationships with many of our significant customers, our customers may unilaterally reduce or discontinue their contracts with us at any time.
 The loss of business from a significant customer could have a material adverse effect on our business, financial condition, results of operations and cash flows.